 Sprints and timeboxing

 Agile approaches such as Scrum, take this concept even further by suggesting a detailed plan for each ‘sprint’.
-A Scrum sprint is based upon the key Agile concept of a ‘time-box’ - a fixed time period typically ranging from between 1-4 weeks.
+A Scrum sprint is based upon the key Agile concept of a ‘time-box’ - a fixed period of time typically ranging from between 1-4 weeks.

 Delivering working products

-At the end of every Scrum sprint a delivery of working software is made to the customer.
-Delivering working software at the end of each sprint guarantees that the software will never be delivered late.
+At the end of every Scrum sprint a Scrum team delivers working software to the customer.
+Delivering working software at the end of each sprint guarantees that the software is never delivered late.

 The customer receives ever increasing increments of working software until, at the end of the final sprint, they receive the fully built and tested system.

 The Agile concept of time-boxes or iterations fits in neatly with PRINCE2’s concept of a team plan because there can be one or more time-boxes within a team plan.

 PRINCE2 doesn’t prescribe how many time-boxes a team plan should contain because that’s a decision for the self-organizing Agile team members.

 Responding to change